clipperhouse/ntime/README.md

 But then I had the good sense to wonder if they are monotonic in the way that `time.Now()` is.
 Turns out [they are not](https://chatgpt.com/share/689f6a5d-2f64-8007-b1cc-3bdf10cfee20).

-A changing systems clock is a class of bug that is unlikely, until it isn't, and I would like to eliminate that class of surprise.
+A changing system clock is unlikely, until it isn't, and I would like to eliminate that class of surprise.

 One can get both (monotonic + integer) by capturing an epoch via `time.Now()` at system start, and then using `time.Since()`.
 This package makes that convenient.